Ferrum maintains a tradition of a comprehensive academic program built on a liberal

-- FF-A Penalty F may be given only by the Honor Board as a result of conviction of an
+- FF-A Penalty F may be given only by the Honor Board as a result of being found responsible

-Honor Code violation.
-While the course may be repeated, the F will always be computed
+for an Honor Code violation.
+While the course may be repeated, the F will always

-in the G.P.A.
+be computed in the G.P.A.
 This F will be recorded on the transcript as FF.
-The Honor Board is
+The Honor

-responsible for notifying the Registrar’s Office if there is a violation that warrants
+Board is responsible for notifying the Registrar’s Office if there is a violation

 - I – In special cases, such as a lengthy illness, the student (with the permission